-- 7. The primary objectives of the NDS, to be conducted in each SASEC country by a national consultant expert over a period of 5 months, include - Identify the specific items which have the potential for exports from the SASEC country and subject to SPS/TBT measures of the importing countries; - Carrying out a national diagnostic audit by (i) examining trade data trends; (ii) conducting a gap analysis that examines and compares current national legislation, local practices, and international best practice; and (iii) carrying out practical field studies in identification of standards or regulations in the SASEC countries that are impeding trade on the above identified items; - Identifying current infrastructure capacity/ constraints related to SPS and TBTs, and presenting prioritized recommendations for necessary future investments; and - Identifying priority national capacity-building activities in the area of standards and regulations and a preliminary 2016-2018 time-line for these activities. - 8.
-Detailed tasks to be carried out under the NDS include
+- 7. The primary objectives of the NDS, to be conducted in each SASEC country by a national consultant expert over a period of 7 months, include - Identify the specific items which have the potential for exports from the SASEC country and subject to SPS/TBT measures of the importing countries; - Carrying out a national diagnostic audit by (i) examining trade data trends; (ii) conducting a gap analysis that examines and compares current national legislation, local practices, and international best practice; and (iii) carrying out practical field studies in identification of standards or regulations in the SASEC countries that are impeding trade on the above identified items: - Identifying current infrastructure capacity/ constraints, and presenting prioritized recommendations for necessary future investments; and - Identifying priority national capacity-building activities in the area of standards and regulations and a preliminary 2016-2018 time-line for these activities. - 8.
+Detailed tasks to be carried out under the NDS include4 - (i) Prepare a list of products (at 6-digit HS level) that have potential to be exported but are either not being traded or traded negligibly within SASEC countries;

-The final TOR for the NDS will reflect individual country priorities and situations.
+4 The final TOR for the NDS will reflect individual country priorities and situations.